 The school will hold a register of the pupils diagnosed with asthma and/or anaphylaxis, and if parental consent has been given to administer the school medication.
 The school will be responsible for ensuring the school medication remains in date.

-Instructions for calling an ambulance are displayed prominently by telephones in the medical room, main office, Lavinia Norfolk Centre office and Student services.
+Instructions for calling an ambulance are displayed prominently by telephones in key areas around the school.